Chia Seed Chocolate Pudding

 Just 3 tbsp of chia seeds have the same amount of calcium(270mg) and protein(7g) as a cup of whole milk.
 It is high in antioxidants, with an ORAC(Oxygen radical absorbance capacity) value four times higher than blueberries.
 It has about eight times more Omega 3 than salmon without mercury, dioxins, PCBs, cholesterol, and saturated fat, to name a few.
 Other healthy sources of omega-3s include walnuts, soy products, flaxseed oil, and of course, the very source where fish get their omega-3, seaweed.

 Chia seeds also have more than three times the iron in spinach, more potassium than bananas, are very high in dietary fiber, and are gluten-free.
 You can consume them by mixing a spoon or two into your water, juice, smoothie, cereal, oatmeal, or salad dressing.
 They are also great in baked goods and work really well as a replacement for eggs and oil.
 Here is a really easy recipe that is sure to satiate your palate and nourish your body.

 Chocolate Chia Seed Pudding – Gluten-free and Vegan

 Dark chocolate shavings for garnish

-Add all the ingredients other than the chia seeds and dark chocolate to a blender.
+Add all ingredients besides the chia seeds and dark chocolate to a blender.
 Alternatively, you can blend all the ingredients, including the chia seeds, for a smooth texture.

 Blend on high until it’s smooth and creamy.